NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Dataset preprocessing
 #################################

-Next, we must clear the text data from punctuation and various trash characters.
-In addition to deleting a standard set of elements (as in Kinyarwanda), you can build the frequency of characters encountered in the train set and add the rarest (occurring less than ten times) to the list for deletion.
-This approach will remove various garbage and leave only significant characters.
+Next, we must clear the text data from punctuation and various “garbage” characters.
+In addition to deleting a standard set of elements (as in Kinyarwanda), you can compute  the frequency of characters in the train set and add the rarest (occurring less than ten times) to the list for deletion.

 .. code-block:: python